Riot Fest: 2022

-Riot Fest was held in Douglass Park, Chicago, Illinois, on Friday, September 16 – Sunday, September 18.
+Riot Fest was held in Douglass Park on September 16 – 18.

-The festival's 2022 lineup was announced on May 11th.
-Placebo was initially announced to be playing on Friday, September 16th, but had to withdraw from the festival when their planned North American tour was postponed due to visa and logistical issues.
-Bauhaus was scheduled to play on Saturday, September 17th, but canceled their planned 2022 tour when lead singer Peter Murphy entered rehab.
+The festival's 2022 lineup was announced on May 11.
+Placebo was initially announced to be playing on Friday, September 16, but had to withdraw from the festival when their planned North American tour was postponed due to visa and logistical issues.
+Bauhaus was scheduled to play on Saturday, September 17, but canceled their planned 2022 tour when lead singer Peter Murphy entered rehab.
 Placebo and Bauhaus were replaced in the lineup by Sparta and Gogol Bordello, respectively.